pcsmomo/docker-kubernetes/README.md

 > Anonymous Volumes will be **removed automatically**, when the container started with --rm, was stopped(and removed). \
 > However, if a container is started **without --rm**, the anonymous volume would **NOT be removed**, even if you remove the container. \
-> And **a new anonymous volume will be created**, when docker is re-created and re-run
+> And **a new anonymous volume will be created** when docker is re-created and re-run

 ```sh
 # Check and delete the Anonymous Volume